codio-content/MySQL-What_is_a_database/.guides/content/MySQL-3969.md

 - Manipulate the data (SELECT, INSERT, UPDATE, DELETE)
 - Control the access to the data (GRANT, REVOKE)

-Click on the terminal window on the left pane and start the `mysql` interactive screen:
+Click on the terminal window and start the `mysql` interactive screen:

 ```
 # Press enter after you've typed the command: